THE W.A. FRANKE COLLEGE OF BUSINESS

 Bob Montoya ('72) 2006

-Bob Montoya, 1972 B.S.B.A. in management.
-Mr. Montoya is a third generation resident of Flagstaff.
-While attending NAU, in 1968 he founded Bob’s Shamrock, U-Haul Moving Center & Goodyear Tire Store.
-In 1970, Bob founded Sun Mountain Real Estate and Development which he has turned into a successful real estate/development/consulting firm.
-He, along with various business partners, has developed many of the beautiful buildings in downtown Flagstaff.
-Mr. Montoya serves on the Arizona Department of Transportation Board, Flagstaff Medical Center Board as past chair, and is currently the chair of Northern Arizona Health Care System.
-2006 FCB Alumni & Faculty Hall of Fame.
+Bob Montoya, 1972 BSBA in management.
+Mr. Montoya was a third generation resident of Flagstaff.
+While attending NAU, in 1968 he founded Bob’s Shamrock and U-Haul Moving Center & Goodyear Tire Store.
+In 1970, Mr. Montoya founded Sun Mountain Real Estate and Development which he has turned into a successful real estate/development/consulting firm.
+He, along with various business partners, developed many of the beautiful buildings in downtown Flagstaff.
+Mr. Montoya served on the Arizona Department of Transportation Board, Flagstaff Medical Center Board, and was the chair of Northern Arizona Health Care System.
+Mr. Montoya passed away in 2013.

 Don Murray ('61) 2003

-Don Murray, 1961 B.S. in business economics.
-In addition to his bachelor’s degree from NAU, he holds an MBA from St. Mary’s College (Moraga, California).
-Prior to Mr. Murray’s retirement, he was the group vice president after serving as vice president – International for the Clorox Company (Oakland, California) with responsibility for more than half of the Company’s sales and profits for the last 11 years of his career.
+Don Murray, 1961 BSBA in economics.
+In addition to his bachelor’s degree from NAU, he holds an MBA from St. Mary’s College, Moraga, California.
+Prior to Mr. Murray’s retirement, he was the group vice president after serving as international vice president for the Clorox Company, Oakland, California, with responsibility for more than half of the company’s sales and profits for the last 11 years of his career.
 He is past president of the NAU Foundation Board.
 Mr. Murray was conferred the Doctor of Humane Letters by NAU in 2004.
-1996 FCB Centennial Alumni; 2003 FCB Alumni & Faculty Hall of Fame.

 Julie Nackard ('78) 2003